 Practically speaking, none.
 It’s possible that your phone will work intermittently, although this declines as the week progresses and more people arrive.
 If you keep your phone on for apps or your camera, I recommend you put it on Airplane Mode to save battery and just forget about the outside world.
 Anecdotal reports seem to be that the coverage during the event is improving year-over-year, but I would never rely on any kind of connectivity, and I make sure the world knows I’m off-grid.
-There was somewhere I was able to get WiFi in 2018, but it’s best you don’t think about this or count on it.
+There was somewhere I was able to get WiFi in 2018, and we even had WiFi right in camp in 2019 (again, thanks to Paul) but it’s best you don’t think about this or count on it.

 If there’s no cell coverage and it’s such a giant busy place, how do we coordinate ourselves?

 A camp notebook, random check-ins, and luck.
-Always be prepared to venture out on your own and not be tied to specific plans too much: plans and schedules are notoriously difficult to maintain.
+Always be prepared to venture out on your own and not be tied to specific plans too much: plans and schedules are notoriously difficult to maintain (everything is on”playa time”).
 Making friends, which can be for a minute or for the week, is easier than any other place I’ve been, so count on that!

 Okay, I’m interested!
 What should I do?